 Anticipation partners in country

-Namibia’s disaster policies are outlined in the National Disaster Risk Policy and seeks to reduce loss of life and property and to protect the environment through partnerships for risk reduction and raising public awareness.
+Namibia’s disaster policies are outlined in the National Disaster Risk Policy.
+They seek to reduce the loss of life and property, and to protect the environment, through partnerships for risk reduction and raising public awareness.

 Forecast-based financing: closing the gap between disaster preparedness and emergency relief in southern Africa

 The Namibia Red Cross Society, the German Red Cross and the British Red Cross have been working to establish forecast-based financing in Namibia since 2020, with support from the Climate Centre, the German Federal Foreign Office and the UK's Foreign, Commonwealth and Development Office.
 The project is currently working on an Early Action Protocol on drought risk, for which new partnerships and a national technical working group are being created.